cannonbeach/ott-packager/README.md

 ### Current Status

+(01/02/24) Happy New Year!

+If anyone needs SRT support on the input side of the ott-packager, please use my other project opensrthub.  https://github.com/cannonbeach/opensrthub.git
+And as usual, if anyone needs something, send me an email.

 (09/26/23) Ok, ok, ok....the weather is getting colder and I am not ready for winter

 I figured it was time to come back to this project and do some things.
 I added webapp support for packaging, so you can now add a packaging service or a transcoding service using the webapp.
 I also updated NodeJS from 12 to 18, and made the transcode a separate compile from the repackager.
 You must follow the new set of instructions to get everything up and running and you no longer have a choice to build one or the other (at least with the scripts I am providing).
 Reach out if there is an issue or a question.
 I'd love to hear from you.